RebelGuy/chat-mate/projects/server/readme.md

 - `message` (`string`): *Optional.* The reason for revoking the punishment.

 Returns data with the following properties:
-- `updatedPunishment` (`PublicPunishment | null`): The updated punishment data.
+- `updatedPunishment` (`PublicUserRank | null`): The updated punishment data.
 Null if no current punishment was found.

 Can return the following errors:
 - `400`: When the request data is not sent, or is formatted incorrectly.